MoreliaTalk/morelia_server/README_ENG.md

 ## License ##

 Copyright (c) 2020 - present [NekrodNIK](https://github.com/NekrodNIK), [Stepan Skriabin](https://github.com/stepanskryabin), [rus-ai](https://github.com/rus-ai) and other.
-See the AUTHORS.md file for a complete list.
+Look at the file AUTHORS.md for a complete list.

-Morelia Server is licensed under the GNU Lesser General Public License version 3 (GPL-3.0-only).
+Morelia Server is licensed under the GNU Lesser General Public License version 3 or later (LGPL-3.0-or-later).
 See the COPYING.LESSER file for details.